ssvictorlin/MyDayBook/README.md

+# RehabDiary
-# This is the app for Ubicomp Lab RehabDiary phone application
+This is the app for Ubicomp Lab RehabDiary phone application